Published: October 24, 2018 • Last updated: June 17, 2020 at 17:45 pm

 Now things have cooled off, and buying conditions seem less chaotic.
 I strongly recommend you have an experienced real estate agent prepare and present your offers.
 One who is comfortable in all types of markets, and who will use every superpower in their arsenal to protect you, because you are a newbie.

 You may live in a market where it has become standard practice to compete with several other avid buyers for the property you want.
-You may feel pressure to make an offer which has no strings attached – no conditions.
+You may feel pressure to make an offer that has no strings attached – no conditions.
 This puts a lot of pressure on you to get it right the first time, since there is no wiggle room or cooling off period.

 Do not go it alone, and make sure if you are buying in an area where this is possible, that your real estate agent has experience and success in these matters, otherwise the seller’s realtor and the other buyers’ real estate agents will exploit any weakness.